simonmichael/hledger_site/src/ledger.md

   after the posting amount and before any balance assertion).
   ([#1084](https://github.com/simonmichael/hledger/issues/1084))

-  Relatedly, hledger will not automatically calculate capital gains when balancing a transaction selling a lot at a different price from its cost basis, as Ledger does.
+- hledger does not automatically calculate capital gains when balancing a transaction selling a lot at a different price from its cost basis, as Ledger does.
 Eg:
   ```journal